caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 to support each specific implementation.
-A secondary task would be to identify and implement if necessary any micro services needed to replicate specific repositories' specialized features (e.g. workflow processes outside like the ETD application for CaltechTHESIS) In this way **AndOr** could serve as an __interim solution__ while we wait for systems like
+A secondary task would be to identify and implement if necessary any micro services needed to replicate specific repositories' specialized features (e.g. role processes outside like the ETD application for CaltechTHESIS) In this way **AndOr** could serve as an __interim solution__ while we wait for systems like
 [Zenodo](https://zenodo.org/ "An Object Repository System used in conjunction with CERN") or